ImRyanFromIT/imryanfrom.it/content/posts/Build-A-Blog/index.md

 draft: false
 ---
 ## What I did and why I did it, and how you can too
 A little while ago I had my fill of using 3 HP Prodesks in a cardboard box as my homelab and decided to spring for something a little easier to work with, purchasing a ProLiant DL360 from ebay.
 One of my primary goals at the start was to lab it up and make something that seemed interesting and useful.
-Having a decent tenure in professional Googling, I’ve noticed that the people who create extremely detailed guides on obscure driver+OS combinations[1], or make public their trove of tutorials[2] always have their own blog.
+Having a decent tenure in professional Googling, I’ve noticed that the people who create extremely detailed guides on [obscure driver+OS combinations](https://blog.workinghardinit.work/2017/06/19/installing-intel-i211-i217v-i218v-i219v-drivers-windows-server-2016-eufi-boot/), or make public their trove of tutorials[2] always have their own blog.
 With this important information in mind I decided I’d make one too.

 ## What I've done